How does personal identity shape our lives as entrepreneurs, workers, and consumers in a thoroughly business-oriented society?

 HIST136 – Moneyland: Business in American Culture.
 Explores how and why Americans have excelled at commerce, industry, and services while our cultural leaders and tastemakers - ministers, novelists, playwrights, cartoonists, public intellectuals, movie producers - often have criticized firms and business leaders of being avaricious, anti-social, dehumanizing, and undemocratic.
 (3 credit course, fulfills General Education requirements of I-Series and History and Social Sciences)

-His current book projects explore the transfer of technology to and within East Asia at the turn of the twentieth century and the international development of modern public relations after World War II.
+His current book projects explore the transfer of technology to and within East Asia at the turn of the twentieth century and the institutional and social history of American finance.